 It can be hard to drive even in the best of times.
-But when driving you might really notice early signs of dementia in your loved ones.
+But when driving, you might notice early signs of dementia in your loved ones.

 Click on the blue circle with the star to learn about where you might see early signs of dementia in this space.

 Trouble with tasks that require your eyesight to connect with your thinking

 For some people with dementia or memory problems, it may be more difficult to judge distances and understand where things are.

 Tip: You may tell the person with memory problems not to park in a tight spot.
 You can also help them park by guiding them.